sprucelabsai/developer.spruce.ai/errors/index.md

 Options:
 	-l, --lookupDir				Where should I look for definitions files (*.definition.ts)?
 	-d, --destinationDir		   Where should I write the definitions file?
-	-td, --typesDestinationDir	 Where should I write the definitions file?
+	-td, --typesDestinationDir	 Where should I write the types file?
 	-dd, --errorDestinationDir	 Where should I write the Error class file?
 	-c, --clean					Clean output directory before generating errors, deleting old files.
 ```